vanovic7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script tjat creates a file with filename having speacial characters
+script that duplicates the last line of the file iacta